lacunadream/co-hire-fruit/README.md

 Not sure how much functionality was expected - built a straightforward skeleton.
 Bootstrap was used for styling, the would use a css precompiler if it were a larger project.

+### Heroku
+Live verion can actually be found at: https://co-hire-fruit.herokuapp.com